 Why did Alexis Skype Castle after her kidnapping instead of straight-up calling him, which would have been faster?
 Because she knew her father might not pick up if he didn't recognize the number, but by using Skype, he would know it was her reaching out to him.

 When your daughter is kidnapped, you pick up calls from any number, whether you recognize it or not.
 On the other hand, unsuccessful attempt to call 911 is a symptom something is wrong with the phone/network, but having Internet access virtually guarantees that Skype call goes through.
+And Skype login is usually much easier to remember than cell phone number.

 Also a nice bit of Genius Bonus in that episode that never got lampshaded or referred to.
 Alexis tried to dial 911 and it didn't work, because in Paris, as in much of Europe, the emergency number is 112.